From Running To Triathlon: 7 Helpful Tips On How To Make The Transition

 Run: 26.2 miles (full marathon)

-If you’re a runner who wants to transition from running to triathlon, you’re already well ahead of the crowd in terms of having the fitness and mindset you need to be a good triathlete.
+If you’re a runner who wants to transition from running to triathlon, you’re already well ahead of the crowd in terms of having the fitness and endurance athlete mindset you need to be a good triathlete.

-#1: Reduce Run Volume
+#1: Reduce Run Training Volume

 Although this is simple in theory, many runners find it mentally difficult to decrease their training time, especially if they love running.

-However, if you truly want to transition from running to triathlon—or even just train for a triathlon as a runner and then go back to just running—you need to spend a decent amount of time training for the swim and bike portions as well.
+However, if you truly want to transition from running to triathlon—or even just train for a triathlon as a runner and then go back to just running—you need to spend a decent amount of time training for the swim and bike legs as well.

 Unless you have endless free time in the week, you have to be judicious in how you partition your training time, and no matter what your schedule looks like, you also need to partition your energy.